grossconstance0/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and potential bugs.
 It's often better to write clean, simple code first and optimize only when necessary, based on profiling and performance metrics.

+# 2023-12-03
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+It reminds us that trying to optimize code too early in the development process can lead to unnecessary complexity, bugs, and wasted time.
+Instead, focus on writing clean, maintainable code first, and only optimize when profiling reveals specific performance bottlenecks.